Saad-Altwaim/onTheMap/README.md

 # onTheMap

-this IOS App use API provide by udacity.com And because of that i can login to my udacity account
+NOTE : you will need a udacity account  if you want to use this App this IOS App use API provide by udacity.com And because of that i can login to my udacity account

 the app shows information posted by other students On the Map .
 The map will contain pins that show the locations was added by other students